 1536 (mid January)

 Mary became very ill and it was commonly believed that she was being poisoned by Anne Boleyn.

 1536 (24th January)

-Mary’s father, Henry VIII, fell from his horse and was unconcious for two hours.
+King Henry VIII, fell from his horse and was unconscious for two hours.
 The fall caused a head injury that left him more bad tempered than before and also opened up an old wound on his leg that would cause him problems for the rest of his life.

 1536 (29th January)

 Mary’s mother, Catherine of Aragon was buried in Peterborough Abbey.

 1536 (2nd May)

 Anne Boleyn was arrested on a charge of having committed adultery and taken to the Tower of London.

 Anne Boleyn was executed by beheading.
 She was buried in the choir of the royal chapel of St Peter ad Vincula.